 At SeaWorld Orlando, you can watch trained animals perform or spend the day on one of the park's many amusement rides.
 Florida residents can take advantage of resident specials, and visitors of all types can partake in fun annual events.

 The theme park and roller coaster side of the park has some of the best rides in the city.
-New in 2018, you can ride the Infinity Falls rive ride, taking a harrowing plunge off the tallest drop in Orlando.
+You can ride the Infinity Falls rive ride, taking a harrowing plunge off the tallest drop in Orlando.
 The amusement park also features the tallest, fastest, and longest coaster in central Florida, Mako.

 The Central Florida Zoo and Botanical Gardens is an animal sanctuary, education center, garden, and attraction all rolled into one.